Noise and flooring

 Court and tribunal decisions about noise

 Noise can be a type of nuisance.
 A nuisance is an unreasonable interference with an owner’s use and enjoyment of their property.
 The interference must also be substantial, meaning it is intolerable to an ordinary person.
-It must also be viewed objectively.
+This is to guard against the risk that a particular person may be unusually sensitive to noise.
+Complaints of nuisance must also be viewed objectively.
 What is unreasonable to one person may not be unreasonable to another.
 This generally means that an owner’s subjective noise complaints will not be enough to prove that noise is unreasonable.
 Whether noise is unreasonable depends on several factors, such as its nature, severity, duration, and frequency.
 An owner must provide objective evidence that the noise is unreasonable to an ordinary person.
 This could include observations from neutral witnesses, decibel readings, or professional reports.

 Reading court and Civil Resolution Tribunal decisions can be helpful to understand cases about noise.
 There are many ranging from loud music, yelling and banging, common area gyms, mechanical equipment, hot tubs, barking dogs, heat pumps, and more.
 Read decisions about noise.